AK Giese

 Registration

 Registered delegates are able to attend all conference talks, poster sessions and exhibitions.
-The registration fee includes coffee breaks, the conference dinner and a visit of the coking plant of mine Zollverein followed by a “Ruhrgebiets”-snack – “Currywurst Pommes” (as well as vegan alternative).
+The registration fee includes coffee breaks, the conference dinner and a “Ruhrgebiets”-snack – “Currywurst Pommes” (as well as vegan alternative).

 Note: Accommodations must be booked separately.
 The accommodation page provides information on different hotels and the distance to the planned conference location.